-Initial work in 2022, commencing in mid-January, included eleven trenches ranging from 15 to 100 m in length, for a total of approximately 550 m of trenching.
-The extent that trenching was able to expose fresh rock exceeded expectations and successfully exposed prospective quartz veins and stockworks for sampling at several target areas.
-The trenching was very productive on the targets located west of Fennell, however attempts to expose fresh rock on Broccoli Hill were unsuccessful due to a thick duricrete layer.
+In early 2022, eleven trenches ranging from 15 to 100 m in length were completed, with a total of approximately 550 m.
+The trenching proved very productive on the targets located west of the Fennell pit, however attempts to expose fresh rock on Broccoli Hill were largely unsuccessful due to a thick impenetrable duricrete layer.
 Trenching results from the Blueberry Hill and Gilt Creek program included:

-- In trench OTR-03, fourteen (14) samples were collected with six (6) assaying between 1- 3 g/t Au, one assayed 8.35 g/t Au and three assayed over 15 g/t Au (including one grading 24.3 g/t Au); - Trench OTR-04 located further south along the same structure as OTR-03, had three samples over 3.5 g/t Au (one of which was 10.0 g/t Au) out of a total of 7 samples; - Trench OTR-05, fourteen (14) samples were taken, six (6) of which were between 1 to 3 g/t Au, and one sample assayed 11.5 g/t Au; - In trench OTR-02 in the Gilt Creek area, a total of eleven (11) samples were taken with all eleven assaying over 1.5 g/t Au, and half of them assaying over 6.0 g/t Au.
-Three of these samples assayed over 10 g/t Au with the highest sample of 21.3 g/t Au. - Trench OTR-010 on the east side of Blueberry Hill, one sample ran 5.13 g/t Au over 1 m
+- In trench OTR-03, fourteen (14) samples were collected with six (6) assaying between 1- 3 g/t Au, one assayed 8.35 g/t Au and three assayed over 15 g/t Au (including one grading 24.3 g/t Au); - Trench OTR-04 located further south along the same structure as OTR-03, had three samples over 3.5 g/t Au (one of which was 10.0 g/t Au ) out of a total of 7 samples; - In Trench OTR-05, fourteen (14) samples were taken, six (6) of which were between 1 to 3 g/t Au, and one sample assayed 11.5 g/t Au; - In Trench OTR-02 west of Gilt Creek, a total of eleven (11) samples were taken with all eleven assaying over 1.5 g/t Au, and half of them assaying over 6.0 g/t Au.
+Three of these samples assayed over 10 g/t Au with the highest sample of 21.3 g/t Au; - In Trench OTR-010 on the east side of Blueberry Hill, one sample ran 5.13 g/t Au over 1 m.

 Several gold-rich, low-angle quartz-veined structural zones were exposed at Blueberry Hill, within volcanic rocks and along the margins of diorite rocks.
-These structural zones are similar to those seen at the large past producing Fennell Mine, located only 500 metres to the east, where a stockwork of quartz veining includes low-angle, gold-rich quartz veins within the Omai quartz diorite stock.
+These structural zones are similar to those seen at the large past producing Fennell Mine, located only 500 metres to the east, where a stockwork of quartz veining includes low-angle, gold-rich quartz veins within the Omai quartz diorite stock, creating considerable interest in further follow-up work on the Blueberry Hill target area.

-A series of trenches OTR-07, -08 and -09 at Snake Pond were designed to test an interpreted NW trending splay concluded that the low angle zones were in fact related to well known NE trending structures related to the Fennell deposit.
-A subsequent trench 22OTR-011 exposed a 26 m zone of quartz veining and stockwork with four of the six selective quartz vein samples running between 1.49 g/t Au and 7.68 g/t Au.
-It is believed to correlate to a zone intersected by drill hole OM-331 that assayed 6.9 g/t Au over 21 m.
+A series of trenches OTR-07, -08, -09 and -011 at Snake Pond were designed to follow up on a trend of gold intersections from 1990s drilling, including hole OM-311 with 6.9 g/t Au over 21m high in the hole.
+Trench 22OTR-011 exposed a 26 m zone of quartz veining and stockwork with four of the six selective quartz vein samples running between 1.49 g/t Au and 7.68 g/t Au, that appears to correlate to the main zone in OM-331.
+Modelling of the historical intersections will guide further drilling of this high-grade near-surface potential.